google/wuffs/doc/README.md

   language.

 "[Getting Started](/doc/getting-started.md)" has some suggestions if you're new.
 The [top level README](/README.md) also has some general remarks.
+Its sections include:

+- Goals and Non-Goals
+- What Does Wuffs Code Look Like?
+- What Does Compile Time Checking Look Like?
+- Directory Layout
+- Documentation
+- Status
+- Discussion
+- Contributing
+- License
+- Disclaimer